There Was No Hummingbird

 Now, in my mind, Randy was desperate.
 He woke, overcome with anxiety, and sobbed into his morning coffee.
 He fumbled clumsily with the rope.
 He made an impulsive choice.

-A hummingbird darted into the scene, small, emerald and effervescent.
+Desperately, I dreamed up an act of divine intervention.
+A hummingbird darted into the scene.
+Small, emerald and effervescent.
 It paced in the air around his head.

 It opened its beak and spoke.